ritvikmath/jekyll-now/_posts/2018-10-21-StayHealthy.md

 ## Work Day 1:

-**Sit working for 8 hours straight**, getting up only to use the bathroom or get a coffee.
+**Sit working for 8 hours straight**, getting up only to use the bathroom or get some coffee.

 <figure>
 <center>